x-wqs/CruelSystem/homework/0520/HITTOM.md

 > master load is not bottlenect.(After a optimization of binary searches through namespace rather than scanning through large directories for a particular file)

+## experience
+> fsync() cost proportional to size of file rather than size of modified portion